-h) Cash and cash equivalents:
+g) Cash and cash equivalents:

-Cash and cash equivalents includes cash at bank which are subject to an insignificant risk of changes in value.
+Cash and cash equivalents include cash at bank which are subject to an insignificant risk of changes in value.

-i) Foreign currency transactions:
+h) Foreign currency transactions:

 The transactions denominated in foreign currency, if any, are recorded at the exchange rate prevailing on the date of transaction.
 Monetary items denominated in foreign currency at the end of year are translated using the closing rate of exchange.
 Non- monetary items that are to be carried at historical cost are recorded using exchange rate prevailing on the date of transaction.
-Non- monetary items that are to be carried at fair value are recorded using exchange rate prevailing on the date of fair value measured.
-Any income or expenses on account of exchange difference either on settlement or on translation is recognised in the statement of profit & loss.
+Non- monetary items that are to be carried at fair value are recorded using exchange rate prevailing on the date of account of exchange difference either on settlement or on translation is recognised in the statement of profit & loss.

-j) Classification of assets and liabilities as current and non - current:
+i) Classification of assets and liabilities as current and non - current: